Mental health services cuts 'affecting children'

 "Children and young people's mental health services have been chronically underfunded for decades.

-"The latest round of cuts will add to the devastation of local services and compound the struggles of young children and their families."'No justification'
+"The latest round of cuts will add to the devastation of local services and compound the struggles of young children and their families."

 Ministers continue to stress their commitment make young people's mental healthcare as good as their physical healthcare.